sina20-20/Python-OPP-Class/README.md

 Task: Perimeter of Triangle

 # Python Classes and Objects
 Think of a class as a blueprint of a house.
 It contains all the details about the floors, doors, windows etc. Based on these descriptions we build the house.
-The actual physical house is the object.
+The actual  house is the object.

  Student: